ooici/launch-plans/sandbox/lightweight/README.txt

    $ ssh localhost
    Last login: Wed Feb  1 13:18:00 2012
    $

+If you see something like the following, you need to enable your ssh daemon:

+   $ ssh localhost
+   ssh: connect to host localhost port 22: Connection refused

 If you see something like the following, you need to set up an ssh key.